mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 If you attempt to style the Slider, you will likely need to affect some of the Slider's child elements, for example the thumb.
-However, the thumb is not the root element of Slider and therefore styled-components customization as above will not work.
-You need to use the `componentProps` API of Material-UI, in order to provide custom classNames for the slots.
+In Material-UI, all child elements have increased specificity of 2 `.parent .child {}`.
+When writing overrides, the author need to do the same.
+In order to provide custom class names for the slots, you need to use the `componentProps` API of Material-UI.

 The following example overrides the `thumb` style of `Slider` in addition to the custom styles on the slider itself.